sullivan-sean/chat-langchainjs/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Data Ingestion

-Data ingestion happens in two steps.

-First, you should `cd ingest` and run `sh ingest.sh`.
-This will load and parse data.

-Next, you should come back to the top level and install dependencies with `yarn dev` and then run the data ingestion script with `npx ts-node ingest.ts`.
-This will split text, create embeddings, store them in a vectorstore, and then save it to a directory.
-We save it to a directory because we only want to run the data ingestion process once.

-The backend server relies on this data ingestion being done and this data being saved.
-Please make sure to run this before moving on to the next step.

 ## Getting Started

 First, create a new `.env` file from `.env.example` and add your OpenAI API key found [here](https://platform.openai.com/account/api-keys).